grayfallstown/chatgpt-diagram-renderer/Readme.md

 ## License

-This project is licensed under the MIT License.
+This project is open source and licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---